 The Culinary Arts program is currently one of only 122 secondary programs in the United States accredited by the American Culinary Education Foundation (ACFEF).
 The ACF is a professional organization for cooks, bakers, and chefs; they also provide clear path to industry certification giving graduates an advantage as they develop entry-level marketable skills.
-Students are able to obtain a certified Junior Culinarian (CJC) certification if they meet certain requirements.
-To find out more, visit www.acfchefs.org.
+Attending an ACFEF-recognized quality program ensures our students are receiving a culinary education that maintains high standards.
+Students are able to obtain Certified Fundamentals Cook (CFC), if they meet requirements.

-Training for a career in restaurants, hotels, hospitals, and skilled nursing facilities begin with theory and hands-on experience in our fully-equipped restaurant, bakery and cafeteria.
-Our ACF accredited program of study includes safety and sanitation, nutrition, basic knife skills, cooking and baking concepts, menu planning and dining room service, while students are encouraged to develop a work ethic that is in line with the industry’s stringent standards.
+Training for a career in restaurants, hotels, hospitals, and skilled nursing facilities begins with theory and hands-on experience in our fully-equipped commercial restaurant facilities.
+Our ACF-accredited program of study includes safety and sanitation, nutrition, basic knife skills, cooking and baking concepts, menu planning and dining room service, while students are encouraged to develop a work ethic that is in line with the industry’s stringent standards.

 For information on this occupation’s description, required knowledge, job tasks and related job titles, state/national wages and employment trends, visit the U.S. Dept. of Labor’s site for this career field.